The second great division of Avetheropoda, Coelurosauria is beyond

 possible Asian relatives.

 I frankly don't know what to do with this animal.
-It's more of a tooth genus for a specific type of tooth than anything else.
+It's more of a tooth genus for a specific type of tooth than anything else (and "Richardoestesia" teeth litter the Upper Cretaceous rocks of North America, so it's downright annoying that the best we have for the rest of the skeleton is a partial jaw).
 It may have been a bug-eater.
 Odds are it's some kind of dromaeosaurid-like thing.

 Richardoestesia has been the beneficiary of one of the odder nomenclatural disputes of the cladistic era of dinosaur research.
 It was supposed to have been Ricardoestesia, but an editor of the original document added an 'h" to all occurrences of the name save one use in a caption.
 Then it got inadvertently stuck in the revised spelling by a first reviser, people weren't sure which to use and got angry on Internet mailing lists, and eventually pretty much everyone decided that the version with the extra "h" should be used.